ACTIVE

 - Principal investigator: Joey Huang (NC State, Computational Thinking and Educational Tech)

-- Co-Principal investigator: DK Xu (NC State, Artificial Intelligence)
+- Co-Principal investigator: Dongkuan Xu

 - Award Amount: $1.6k